KseniaSkirpichnikova/ceudsd/seminar/SQL2/README.md

 `SELECT DATEDIFF(MAX(reported_date),MIN(reported_date)) from birdstrikes`

-### Exercise 3: List the lowest speed and aircraft where the implicated aircraft was 'C' and rename it to 'lowest_speed'
+### Exercise 3: List the lowest speed and aircraft where the implicated aircraft was 'C' and rename it to 'lowest_speed'.
+What is the resulting lowest speed?

 ## GROUP BY